acbender/sleep/README.md

-spindle detector and slow wave detector
+This page contains the code for the spindle detector and slow wave detector.